abulka/pynsource/BUILDING.md

 ## latest wxpython installation tips
 See also https://stackoverflow.com/questions/71821635/pip-cannot-install-wxpython-for-python-3-10-32-bit/75542856#75542856 on installing `wxpython` on linux.

+Linux users: This approach happens to build the wxpython wheel ourselves rather than using the sometime limited choice of prebuilt wheels.
+This works on `intel x86` and also on ubuntu `arm` (tested on ubuntu arm virtual machine running under UTM on mac M1 processor).
+You will first need to run:

+    $ sudo apt-get install dpkg-dev build-essential python3-dev freeglut3-dev libgl1-mesa-dev libglu1-mesa-dev libgstreamer-plugins-base1.0-dev libgtk-3-dev libjpeg-dev libnotify-dev libpng-dev libsdl2-dev libsm-dev libtiff-dev libwebkit2gtk-4.0-dev libxtst-dev

+    $ pip install attrdict3 (see https://github.com/wxWidgets/Phoenix/issues/2225)

 Or simply use the ready-to-go prebuilt binary executables of pynsource for all platforms, incl ubuntu, mint, popos (all ubuntu based) 🎉 - see [Downloads](DOWNLOADS.md)

 ## Running the tests